 - Once veggies have softened, add ground beef.
 Break up the meat into bite size pieces.
 Cook for 5-7 minutes or until browned, stirring occasionally.

-- Preheat the oven to 400° and prepare two baking sheets with non-stick foil, parchment paper or baking spray.
-Make an egg wash by cracking 1 egg into a small bowl and whisking with 1 Tb of water.
-Have a pastry brush, bench scraper, fork, cookie scoop, pizza cutter, and rollingpin out on your countertop.
+- Make an egg wash by cracking the egg into a small bowl and whisking it with 1 Tb of water.
+Have a pastry brush, bench scraper, fork, spoon, pizza cutter, and rolling pin (AND a ruler if you're using one) at your workstation.

-- Place the dough on a well-floured surface and roll out to ⅛-inch thickness.
-Your end goal is a large rectangle that is about 8-inches tall and 18-inches wide that you will cut into twelve rectangles that are each 4-inches tall by 3-inches wide.***
+- You're looking for a rectangle that is about 8-inches tall and 9-inches wide that you will cut into 6 rectangles that are each 4-inches tall by 3-inches wide.**

 - Use a pastry brunch to brush all four sides around the filling with the egg wash.
 Place your second pie crust on top and gently push the filling down to fill the bottom square, leaving a clean border around the edge for sealing.
-Presh down along the edges of each hand pie and use a fork to completely seal.
+Pinch along the edges of each hand pie and use a fork to completely seal.

 - When ready to bake, brush each pie with egg wash and sprinkle with salt and pepper.
 Bake for about 30 minutes or until golden brown.
-Serve with horseradish cream sauce.

 Notes